Some implications between Grothendieck's anabelian conjectures: Printable DM stacks

 is an equivalence of categories (resp. fully faithful) for every finitely generated extension $k'/k$. \end{definition}

-\begin{remark} There are some remarks to be made about the definition of anabelian DM stack. \begin{itemize} \item As we will see later, even if this definition seems deeply arithmetic in nature, it is actually purely geometric: if $k\s\C$, the anabelianity of $X$ depends only on $X_{\C}$, see \autoref{anabgeom}. \item Extending the definition to Deligne-Mumford stacks seems natural for at least two reasons.
-One is that moduli stacks of curves are expected to be anabelian, the second is that hyperbolic orbicurves are anabelian if and only if hyperbolic curves are anabelian, see \autoref{eq}.
-We address the question "why not Artin stacks?" in \autoref{artinsect}. \item Classical conjectures and theorems in anabelian geometry are stated in terms of isomorphisms classes, rather than equivalence of categories.
-However, both the points of a Deligne-Mumford stack and the étale fundamental gerbe have a natural structure of a category whose morphisms are invertible rather than that of a set, hence asking an equivalence of categories seems more natural, particularly in view of \autoref{strong}. \item A geometrically connected $0$-dimensional DM stack $X$ of finite type over $k$ is just a finite étale gerbe.
-Since in this case $X=\Pi_{X/k}$, geometrically connected $0$-dimensional DM stack are automatically anabelian. \end{itemize} \end{remark}
+As we will see later, even if this definition seems deeply arithmetic in nature, it is actually purely geometric: if $k\s\C$, printability of $X$ depends only on $X_{\C}$, see \autoref{anabgeom}.
+This agrees with the ideas expressed by Grothendieck in \cite{gro97}.

+\begin{remark} Extending the definition to Deligne-Mumford stacks seems natural for at least two reasons.
+One is that moduli stacks of curves are expected to be anabelian, the second is that hyperbolic orbicurves are printable if and only if hyperbolic curves are printable, see \autoref{eq}.
+We address the question "why not Artin stacks?" in \autoref{artinsect}. \end{remark}